section name header

 Lactation

-Available data from a clinical lactation study in 14 lactating women indicate that zuranolone is present in low levels in human milk.1 There are no data on the effects of zuranolone on the breast-fed infant and limited data on the effects on milk production.1 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for zuranolone and any potential adverse effects on the breast-fed child from zuranolone or from the underlying maternal condition.1
+It is not known whether RSV preF vaccine is excreted in human milk.1 Data are not available to assess the effects of the vaccine on the breastfed infant or on milk production.1 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for the RSV preF vaccine and any potential adverse effects on the breastfed child from the vaccine or from the underlying maternal condition.1 For preventative vaccines, the underlying maternal condition is susceptibility to disease prevented by the vaccine.1

 Pediatric Use